Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

   e.g. for IO completion based TCP streams - which still support dynamic dispatch.
 - The task and waker system are completely unmodified, and will work the same fashion for both `Future` types.
+- The amount of work to add support for this new trait into runtimes is minimal.
+  If those did not allow to cancel spawned tasks after starting them, they would mainly need to update the accepted type of the `spawn` method to `RunToCompletionFuture` and apply the `unsafe` block in order to call `poll` on the Future.

 # Drawbacks
 [drawbacks]: #drawbacks